The Best Elopement Photography Catches The Real Moments When Nerves Stop

 After more than twenty-five years photographing in the Bay Area, I have built a mental map of places where the light behaves, where the wind is usually manageable, and where the landscape supports the moment rather than competing with it.
 Many couples ask for help choosing their ceremony spot—not the most popular one, but the one that feels right for their personalities and their pace.

-Elopements are not a scaled-down version of anything.
-They are weddings without the noise.
+Elopements are not a scaled-down version of anything; they are weddings without the noise.

 Read on: